-Pressing this knob stops music playback and mutes the sound.
+Pushing this knob stops music playback and mutes the sound.
 The display will switch between "PAUSED" and the current view (three seconds).

-Press this button again to resume music playback from the point where it left off, without changing the original volume level.
+Push this button again to resume music playback from the point where it left off, without changing the original volume level.
 The display will show "PLAY" for three seconds.
 It then returns to the previous mode.

-When bor d, Audio, 1, 2, and SRC are pressed in "Mute/Paused" mode, playback (where applicable) will resume and the sound will be restored without changing the original volume level.
+When ► or ◄ , Audio, 1, 2, and SRC are pushed in "Mute/Paused" mode, playback (where applicable) will resume and the sound will be restored without changing the original volume level.

-the information described in the volume function.
-Pressing the F-TRACK button will not resume play, but using the (F-TRK + rotation) function will start or resume play.
+Turn the ROTARY knob to resume playing the music and change the volume accordingly.
+The display will feature the information described in the volume function.
+Pushing the F-TRACK button will not resume play, but using the (F-TRK + rotation) function will start or resume play.